Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/certs/README.md

   `unrecognized_root_ca`, and corresponding trusted client certificates bundle.
   Used on security test test_WINNF_FT_S_SDS_6.

-* `corrupted_client.cert`: corrupted 'client.cert' certificate where the 20th character have been changed.
+* `device_corrupted.cert`: corrupted 'device.cert' certificate where the 20th character have been changed.
   Used on security test test_WINNF_FT_S_SCS_7.

-* `self_signed_client.cert`: self signed certificate of client (CBSD) signed by client.key Used on security test test_WINNF_FT_S_SCS_8.
+* `device_self_signed.cert`: self signed certificate of client (CBSD) signed by device.key Used on security test test_WINNF_FT_S_SCS_8.

 * `non_cbrs_root_ca.cert`: a root certificate authority that is not approved as a CBRS root CA